ValKmjolnir/Nasal-Interpreter/README.md

 `g++ -shared -o libfib.dll fib.o`

-Then we write a test nasal file to run this fib function, using `os.platform()` we could write a program that runs on three different OS:
+Then we write a test nasal file to run this fib function, using `os.platform()` we could write a cross-platform program:

 ```javascript
 var dlhandle=dylib.dlopen("libfib."~(os.platform()=="windows"?"dll":"so"));